danger/peril/README.md

 ---

+### I want to use Peril

+You gave two choices:

+- Wait for me to ship Peril to production (probably mid-2019)
+- Self-host your own Peril

 ### I want to run Peril for my org

-OK, I made a quick tutorial for [running a private Peril against your org](./docs/setup_for_org.md).
+OK, I made a quick tutorial for [running a private Peril against your org](./docs/setup_for_org.md) - this is for Heroku, but the underlying principles work for all of them.

 ### I want to hack on Peril!